 I am currently staying at a lovely establishment in the small town of Kirkby Stephen in the upper Eden Valley in Cumbria, close to the border with North Yorkshire.
 This area gets its BBC Regional News from Newcastle (BBC Look North) and today “The News Where You Are”, as explained by the main BBC News Presenter to the good people of Kirkby Stephen, was a news- report about Ryanair redundancies at Newcastle Airport, crime in Blyth (south-east Northumberland) and a report about Marske (east of Middlesbrough).
 The closest (arguably) to Kirkby Stephen was a report about farmers in North Yorkshire letting their fields to campers- though the area featured was near the North York Moors near Whitby- and a long way from Kirkby Stephen.

-That this state of affairs is shocking for Cumbrian viewers of Regional Television is something that I have covered in previous posts: What is more shocking, in the light of BBC Cuts and Regional Television being left solely to Market forces is the very real danger that Cumbria will lose the only good Regional News programme that they have got; that is ITV Border with their flagship news-programme Lookaround: There is a Scottish version of this Regional News programme for ITV Border’s viewers in southern Scotland, whilst (most of) Cumbria gets the bespoke Cumbrian version (which is excellent providing about 60% coverage of Cumbrian issues alone).
+That this state of affairs is shocking for Cumbrian viewers of Regional Television is something that I have covered in previous posts: What is more shocking, in the light of BBC Cuts and Regional Television being left solely to Market forces is the very real danger that Cumbria will lose the only good Regional News programme that they have got; that is ITV Border with their flagship news-programme Lookaround: This Regional News programme for ITV Border’s viewers provides over 50% coverage of Cumbrian issues alone.
 However, parts of South Cumbria and all of northern Lancashire cannot get ITV Border, only the non- Cumbria-covering Granada!
-Moreover, ITV Border was amalgamated with ITV Tyne Tees for much of the last decade, so much of Cumbria received Regional output from ITV mirroring that it got from BBC Look North (i.e. being mainly about North East England in its output).

-A relic of the ITV Tyne-Tees Border tie -up persists today: All of ITV Border’s programmers are based in Gateshead, in North East England and- the short bulletins at the weekend and at breakfast-time are joint ITV Tyne-Tees Border bulletins- which are, of course, mainly about Tyneside, Teesside and Wearside.
+There is a relic of the ITV Tyne-Tees Border tie -up today: All of ITV Border’s programmers are based in Gateshead, in North East England.
 The big concern has to be whether ITV will use the challenging financial environment brought on by the Coronavirus Recession to re-amalgamate its Border region with the Tyne Tees region- or worse a new ITV North consisting of the former Border, Tyne-Tees and Yorkshire ITV Regions, with southern Scotland shifted to STV.
 Cumbria would join northern Lancashire in one large geographical area of northern North West England getting shafted by ITV (as well as BBC) should ITV decide to mothball their Border Region.

 This is not an argument for ITV to shift all of Cumbria into the ITV Granada Region by disbanding the Border Region (a truly ghastly prospect), nor for northern and central Cumbria to be shifted to the BBC North West Region in its current form (that was tried in the 1980’s and it did not find favour with North Cumbrians).